Applying to Cherry Hill Seminary

 I don’t understand how the technology works.

 Students must have basic computer literacy.
 All students may participate in a Moodle tutorial designed by and for Cherry Hill Seminary students.
 The tutorial answers most technical questions with simple step-by-step directions, walking you through the system.
 After you receive your Moodle login information, we strongly encouraged to review the tutorial found inside Moodle, which will take about 45 minutes to an hour and a half, depending on your computer speed and personal computer skills.
 This will answer most of your technical questions; other questions may be posed to your instructor, or to tech staff.
 Class chat may be by instant messaging via Skype.com, or it may be voice-to-voice via Skype.com, requiring a computer microphone.
 If your computer has sound, but no microphone, you may purchase a headset or webcam (with sound) for a reasonable price at any store which sells computer electronics.
+Some courses (e.g., in the Pastoral Counseling & Chaplaincy department) may require video, in which case you must also have a working videocam on your computer.

 My login information hasn’t arrived.
 How can I get into my classroom?